stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

-`Control.Category` in contrib, `(f ^>> g)` is an alias for `arr f >>> g`, that allows us to use pure functions in a sequence of computations directly, and `accumulateWith` is one of the looping combinators defined for monadic streaming functions.
-The implementation of these combinators is pretty simple, so I suggest you have a look at the code in the *rhone* library to get a better understanding of what's going on under the hood.
+`Control.Category` in contrib, `(f ^>> g)` is an alias for `arr f >>> g`, that allows us to use pure functions in a sequence of computations directly, and `accumulateWith` is one of the looping combinators defined for monadic stream functions.
+The implementation of these combinators is pretty simple, so I suggest you have a look at the code and tutorials in the *rhone* library to get a better understanding of what's going on under the hood.
 The data sinks `text` and `disabled` are defined in module `Rhone.JS.Sink`.
 They merely use `arrM` to lift the corresponding effectful computations from the idris2-dom